lucidsoftware/lucid-programming-competition-2017/problems/stuck/description.md

 ## Input

 The positions of the shapes is given as a grid.
 The first line is two space-separated integers 0 <= R, C <= 100, which are the numbers of rows and columns.
-The following R rows each have C characters. `A` represents the starting shape, `B` represents the ending shape, `O` represents another shape, and `-` represents empty space.
+The following R rows each have C characters. `^` represents the starting shape, `$` represents the ending shape, `O` represents another shape, and `.` represents empty space.

 ## Output